GlitchedFlow/luna-build/README.md

 {
-	"Name": "Luna", <- Main name of the solution that gets generated "SolutionPath": "%path_to_solution%",  <- Path to where the solution should be generated "CodePath": "%path_to_code%", <- Path to where the code modules are located which contain *.build.cs files "MetaPath": "%path_to_meta%", <- Path to where the meta sevices are located which contain *.meta.cs files "CorePath": "%path_to_core%", <- Path to where LunaCore.dll is located [OPTIONAL] "WorkspacePath": "%path_to_workspace%", <- Sets the workspace path for luna.
+	"Name": "Luna", <- Main name of the solution that gets generated "SolutionPath": "%path_to_solution%",  <- Path to where the solution should be generated "CodePath": "%path_to_code%", <- Path to where the code modules are located as *.luna.cs files "MetaPath": "%path_to_meta%", <- Path to where the meta sevices are located as *.luna.cs files "CorePath": "%path_to_core%", <- Path to where LunaCore.dll is located [OPTIONAL] "WorkspacePath": "%path_to_workspace%", <- Sets the workspace path for luna.
 Used for plugin and target look ups "Plugins": [